-Teaching Points: Introducing new words; Cross-checking difficult words with pictures and story meaning; Rereading; Finding and clapping two-syllable words; Introducing action words.
+Teaching Points: Introducing new words; Cross-checking difficult words with pictures and story meaning; Rereading; Introducing rhyming words with the -oat ending.

 Donkeys

 Level D / 61 words / informational text

 High frequency words: and, away, big, has, with

 - Look at the cover and read the title. - Possible discussion questions: "What is on the cover?
 Where have you seen donkeys?
 What do you know about donkeys"